Conservation-restoration of Leonardo da Vinci's The Last Supper: Mauro Pelliccioli

 Mauro Pelliccioli completed three separate sessions of restoration and conservation work on The Last Supper.
 In 1947, Pelliccioli was appointed to complete a cleaning "to be done more radically than the previous work by Cavenaghi and Silvestri."
-Pelliccioli attempted to rebind the paint to the wall's surface by brushing a shellac over the paint and injecting casein behind.
+Pelliccioli attempted to rebind the paint to the wall's surface by brushing shellac over the paint and injecting casein behind.
 This attempt, according to Pietro Marani, "restored the paint its cohesion, consistency and bright colours."

 Between 1951 and 1952 and again in 1954, Pelliccioli concentrated on reversing the work completed during the 18th century and restoring the piece to its earliest state.
 During these cleanings, Pelliccioli revealed many of Leonardo's original details, such as the Assisi embroidery design on the tablecloth and the gold lettering on Judas's robe.

 Pinin Brambilla Barcilon

-The Superintendent for Artistic and Historical Heritage in Milan ordered a complete examination of Leonardo’s work in 1976.
+The Superintendent for Artistic and Historical Heritage in Milan ordered a complete examination of Leonardo's work in 1976.
 This examination included sonar and radar tests, core samples of the wall, infrared cameras, and x-rays.
 The Superintendent appointed Pinin Brambilla Barcilon, a respected art restorer, to oversee a full restoration.
 During this restoration, steps were taken to carefully remove dirt and grime before starting to reverse past restoration attempts.
-The restoration team removed the numerous layers of shellac, paint, and oils using “solvent applied with tiny blotters of Japanese paper."
+The restoration team removed the numerous layers of shellac, paint, and oils using "solvent applied with tiny blotters of Japanese paper."
 Areas that were too damaged or unrecognizable were filled in with light watercolor paints, so as not to detract from the blank areas.
-One of the major discoveries during this renovation was a tiny pinhole, that marked Leonardo’s vanishing point, or point of perspective.
-This renovation lasted until May 28, 1999, a total of 21 years.
+One of the major discoveries during this renovation was a tiny pinhole that marked Leonardo’s vanishing point, or point of perspective.
+This renovation lasted for 21 years, until May 28, 1999.

 The former refectory was converted into a climate-controlled, sealed room to help counteract the environmental hazards that could lead to further deterioration.
-Visitors are now required to pass through several pollution and humidity filtration chambers before entering to see the painting and are only allowed a limited time, 15–20 minutes.
+Since then visitors are required to pass through several pollution and humidity filtration chambers before entering to see the painting, and are only allowed to remain for 15 to 20 minutes.